Category: AI & ML Tools

 yesid-lopez/mlflow-mcp-server Python stdio

-kkruglik/mlflow-mcp (8 stars, 40 commits, Python, MIT) remains the most complete MLflow MCP server for experiment tracking and model registry workflows with 17+ tools across five areas: experiment management (get_experiments, get_experiment_by_name, get_experiment_metrics, get_experiment_params), run analysis (get_runs, get_run, query_runs, search_runs_by_tags, get_run_metrics, get_run_metric), artifacts (get_run_artifacts, get_run_artifact, get_artifact_content), model registry (get_registered_models, get_model_versions, get_model_version), and comparison (get_best_run, compare_runs).
-Still low adoption (8 stars) but covers the MLflow API surfaces that the official server doesn’t — experiment browsing, run comparison, and model versioning.
-Tag-based search with pagination, sorting, and health checks included.
+kkruglik/mlflow-mcp (12 stars, Python, MIT) remains the most complete MLflow MCP server for experiment tracking and model registry workflows with 17+ tools across five areas: experiment management (get_experiments, get_experiment_by_name, get_experiment_metrics, get_experiment_params), run analysis (get_runs, get_run, query_runs, search_runs_by_tags, get_run_metrics, get_run_metric), artifacts (get_run_artifacts, get_run_artifact, get_artifact_content), model registry (get_registered_models, get_model_versions, get_model_version), and comparison (get_best_run, compare_runs).
+Growing slowly (8 → 12 stars) but covers the MLflow API surfaces that the official server doesn’t — experiment browsing, run comparison, and model versioning.
+The project added CI/CD hardening in May (ruff lint, smoke tests, bandit security audit) and bumped fastmcp to 3.2.0.
 The official and community servers are complementary rather than competing.

 iRahulPandey/mlflowMCPServer provides a natural language interface to MLflow — plain English queries to your tracking server.
 Different approach from kkruglik’s tool-per-operation model.